Support in Florida (2026)

 Modifying Child Support in Florida

 Either parent may petition for a modification of child support upon showing a substantial change in circumstances that was not anticipated at the time of the original order.
-Florida law also allows modification when there is at least a 15% change (or $50 per month, whichever is greater) between the existing order and the amount that would result from applying current guidelines to the parties’ present circumstances.
+Under Florida Statutes Sections 61.13 and 61.14, modification is also available when there is at least a 15% change (or $50 per month, whichever is greater) between the existing order and the amount that would result from applying current guidelines to the parties’ present circumstances.

 Common grounds include a material change in income for either parent, a change in the time-sharing schedule, a change in the child’s needs (such as new medical or educational expenses), or the emancipation of one child in a multi-child order.